 The Corporate Fool and the Search for Healthy Organisations

 “Organisations are intellectual products.
-They are complex webs of beliefs and knowledge, the result of how people agree to think about such things as customers, the future, business processes, buildings, competition.
-Organisations are also social creations – they are webs of convention, rules and behaviour, the result of how people agree to relate to each other.
-To change an organisation you need to challenge both the intellectual and social assumptions that underpin it.
+They are complex webs of beliefs and knowledge, the result of how people agree to think about such things as customers, the future, business processes, buildings, and competition.
+Organizations are also social creations – they are webs of convention, rules, and behavior, the result of how people agree to relate to each other.
+To change an organization you need to challenge both the intellectual and social assumptions that underpin it.

 But if you can’t change the people, change the people!
-Thus another way to energise an organisation is to redesign its recruitment policy.
-Sadly, organisations rarely resist our basic human urge to mix with those who are like us and so they end up hiring people who ‘fit the bill’ – mould? – bringing in more employees recruited precisely in their own image.
-It’s tremendously friendly, comfortable and safe, of course, but nothing much changes.
+Thus another way to energize an organization is to redesign its recruitment policy.
+Sadly, organizations rarely resist our basic human urge to mix with those who are like us and so they end up hiring people who ‘fit the bill’ – mold? – bringing in more employees recruited precisely in their own image.
+It’s tremendously friendly, comfortable, and safe, of course, but nothing much changes.
 And you certainly make no impact on the company’s habits of thinking and behaving.

-In these ways, organisations thrive on conventional thinking and are deeply suspicious of the bizarre or unorthodox.
-Furthermore, organisations depend on people not being brave enough to challenge the status quo.
-They rely for their survival, their maintenance, on people who are happy, literally to continue what came before. (‘Continue’ is derived from Latin words which mean ‘to hold together’ whereas management guru Charles Handy’s famous hope for ‘discontinuous thinking in discontinuous change’ would threaten to break things apart).
+In these ways, organizations thrive on conventional thinking and are deeply suspicious of the bizarre or unorthodox.
+Furthermore, organizations depend on people not being brave enough to challenge the status quo.
+They rely for their survival, their maintenance, on people who are happy, literally to continue what came before. (‘Continue’ is derived from Latin words that mean ’to hold together’ whereas management guru Charles Handy’s famous hope for ‘discontinuous thinking in discontinuous change’ would threaten to break things apart).

 We need as a role model someone who already has lots of experience of thinking and acting in an unconventional way and, just as crucially, someone who is not afraid to speak up about it.
 Here is such a model: